Getting Medical Treatment Abroad

 Travelling abroad can be a great adventure.
 But amongst all the excitement, there is a chance you might get sick or have an accident, resulting in the need for medical treatment.
 You might even need treatment as the result of a pre existing medical condition.

 What do you need to know about getting medical treatment abroad?

-- In addition to your EHIC, make sure you have comprehensive travel insurance.
-Your travel insurance will cover medical treatment that isn't covered by your EHIC.
-Goodtogoinsurance.com can cover you, even if you have a pre existing medical condition
+- Make sure you have comprehensive travel insurance.
+Your travel insurance will cover the cost of emergency medical treatment whilst you are abroad.
+Goodtogoinsurance.com can cover you, even if you have a pre existing medical condition.

 - Make a note of the 24 hour emergency medical assistance telephone number that came with your travel insurance policy - they can give you advice if you need urgent medical attention